ASpark109/Real-time_robot_control/README.md

   This device is basically attached to a special glove, which is worn by the employee.
 The device operates wirelessly.
   The PDF file contains scientific work that describes the operation of this device.
   A graphical interface has also been created to demonstrate the operation of this method.

+  You can read more about the project in my bachelor's thesis, which describes the process of creating this device.

 Hardware components
 --------------------